laaaarrywang/computing_bootcamp_2022/README.md

-# DSS Computing Bootcamp 2022
+# DSS xComputing Bootcamp 2022

 This repository contains the computing bootcamp materials for incoming Ph.D. and M.S. students to the Department of Statistical Science at